kaustubhsunilrane/chemical_process_calculations/README.md

 IMPORTANT: How to use this repository

 1. Most of the notes are included in a single file named "chemical_process_calc.mm" and few notes are provided in the form of PDF documents.
 The file "chemical_process_calc.mm" is self-explanatory.
 The ".mm" file format is associated with 'FreeMind' which is a mind-mapping software tool written in JAVA.
 To view and/or to edit these files, one may use freely available softwares like FreeMind (http://freemind.sourceforge.net/wiki/index.php/Main_Page) or Docear (http://www.docear.org/).
+I recommend Docear because of ease of including equations and references.

 2. In order to request edits in the ".mm" files, please create a GitHub account, fork the repository, make changes to a file and submit the pull request to me.
 The procedure is explained in detail on https://guides.github.com/activities/hello-world/